 One thing to get out of the way: I had more fun on the Indian Scout Bobber than I’ve had on many bikes in a long time.

 I actually didn’t expect to get to ride it.
 I went to the dealer wanting to have a look, have a sit on it, and so on, so I was a little surprised when he handed me the keys and said to take it out for “an hour or so”.
 With pleasure!
-I had an Indian Scout Bobber Twenty.
+I took an Indian Scout Bobber Twenty.

 The first thing I noticed, which is what I always notice on bikes with forward controls, is that my legs were in a weird position.